grafana/alloy/docs/sources/get-started/community_components.md

 To use these community components, you need to explicitly pass the `--feature.community-components.enabled` flag to the `run` command.

+__Community components__ don't have a stability level.
+They are not covered by our [backward compatibility strategy][backward-compatibility].

 {{< admonition type="warning" >}}
 __Community components__ without an owner may be eventually disabled or removed if they preventing us from being able to continue work on Alloy.
 {{< /admonition >}}

 [Components]: ../components/
+[backward-compatibility]: ../../introduction/backward-compatibility/